On Demographic Group Fairness Guarantees in Deep Learning: Introduction

-The main contributions of this work are as follows: \begin{itemize} \item We formalize the fairness problem in terms of minimizing the differences in expected loss across various demographic groups, such as race categories, and introduce assumptions on data distributions and loss functions. \item We derive a series of theorems that establish fairness error bounds, algorithmic complexity, generalization bounds, convergence rates, and group-specific risk bounds under various assumptions on the data distributions and loss functions.
-These results shed light on the key factors influencing the fairness properties of the learned models and provide insights into the design of more robust and equitable algorithms. \item We prove that under certain conditions, the local optima of the fairness problem can outperform those of the supervised learning problem, highlighting the importance of considering fairness criteria in model development. \item We corroborate our theoretical findings with empirical results on diverse datasets, such as FairVision~\cite{luo2023fairvision}, CheXpert~\cite{irvin2019chexpert} HAM10000~\cite{tschandl2018ham10000} and FairFace~\cite{maze2018iarpa}, demonstrating the impact of data distributions on the equitable performance of deep learning models for tasks such as glaucoma screening. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item We formalize fairness as minimizing expected loss discrepancies across demographic groups (e.g., race) and, under assumptions on data distributions and loss functions, derive theoretical guarantees, including fairness error bounds, generalization and group-specific risk bounds, convergence rates, and algorithmic complexity, that elucidate the key drivers of model fairness and inform the design of more robust, equitable algorithms. \item Motivated by the theoretical insights, we propose Fairness-Aware Regularization (FAR), a practical objective that directly minimizes inter-group discrepancies in feature centroids and covariances, and can be integrated into diverse deep learning models. \item We validate our theoretical findings with extensive empirical evaluations on six diverse datasets across various modalities (image, tabular data, and text), \ie, \textit{FairVision}~\cite{luo2023fairvision}, \textit{CheXpert}~\cite{irvin2019chexpert}, \textit{HAM10000}~\cite{tschandl2018ham10000}, \textit{FairFace}~\cite{maze2018iarpa}, \textit{ACS Income}~\cite{ding2021retiring}, and \textit{CivilComments-WILDS}~\cite{koh2021wilds}, comprising over 2.5M samples in total.
+These experiments consistently demonstrate that larger distributional shifts correspond to higher fairness bounds and lower predictive performance, and that our proposed FAR method improves overall AUC, ES-AUC, and subgroup-level equity. \end{itemize}

 The rest of this paper is organized as follows.
 In Section~\ref{sec:related}, we discuss related work on fairness learning and datasets.
 Section~\ref{sec:main} presents our main theoretical results on the impact of data distribution on fairness guarantees.
-In Section~\ref{sec:expr}, we discuss the empirical validation of the theoretical findings on FairVision and CheXpert.
+Section~\ref{sec:fairness_reg} introduces our proposed Fairness-Aware Regularization (FAR), derived from the theoretical insights.
+In Section~\ref{sec:expr}, we discuss the empirical validation of the theoretical findings across all datasets, including FairVision, CheXpert, HAM, FairFace, ACS Income, and CivilComments-WILDS.
 Section~\ref{sec:concl} concludes the paper and outlines directions for future research.
-Additionally, in the Appendix, we provide supplementary theoretical proofs and experimental results on the HAM10000 and FairFace datasets.
+Table \ref{tab:notation} includes the key symbols and terms used throughout the theoretical sections.